HOME

 News & Upcoming Events

-The long term goal of the project is to turn local crafts traditions into creative and business joint ventures, using the extensive expertise and experience of the UK and other western countries.
-It is anticipated the merchandise ranges will be sold through various retailers such as museum shops, galleries and design led retailers in the UK and beyond.
-In the longer term there may also be opportunities for the craftspeople and designers/makers of the 3 participating countries to work with UK craftspeople and designers/makers through some exchange program or meeting at trade shows in the UK.
+The long term goal of the project was to turn local crafts traditions into creative and business joint ventures, using the extensive expertise and experience of the UK and other western countries.
+It was hoped that the merchandise ranges would be sold through various retail outlets such as museum shops, galleries and design-led retailers in the UK and beyond.
+In the longer term there may also be opportunities for the craftspeople and designers/makers of the three participating countries to work with UK craftspeople and designers/makers through an exchange programme or meeting at trade shows in the UK.

-GACC visited Kutaisi and Batumi for the planning of upcoming activities.
-The meetings with local authorites had been also held.
-The design and concept of the exhibition had been drafted in cooperation with museums' staff.
+GACC visited Kutaisi and Batumi to plan a programme of activities which would mark the end of the project.
+Meetings were also held with local authorities.
+The design and concept of the Batumi exhibition had been drafted in cooperation with museum staff.

 Januray 10, 2010

-BC allocated the additional funding for the extension of the project.
-The supplementary activities will cover set up of the museum shop in Kutaisi State Museum and the exhibition at the Batumi Archaeological Museum.
+The British Council allocated additional funding for the extension of the project.
+This enabled the establishment of a museum shop in Kutaisi State Museum and the exhibition at the Batumi Archaeological Museum.

 December 30, 2009 - Launch of Online exhibition

-The Online exhiition of the collections creatin as a part of the project had been launched.
+The Online Exhiition of the collections created as a part of the project was launched.
 Please follow the link to brawse musem collections.
 Visit Online Exhibition

 December 25, 2009 - EXPO